Youth Public Chamber of Russia

-Youth Public Chamber of Russia (Молодежная общественная палата), abbreviated as YPC, is the institute of civil society, uniting leaders of the youth wings of political parties, young leaders of large non-governmental organizations, young journalists, businessmen, artists and sportsmen.
+Youth Public Chamber of Russia (Молодежная общественная палата), abbreviated as YPC, is an institute of civil society, uniting leaders from the youth wings of political parties and young leaders of large non-governmental organizations.

+The organization also promotes interactions between young journalists, businessmen, artists, and sportsmen.
 It was founded in 2006.

-Goals and projects

-The initiators of the Youth Public Chamber creation are leaders of youth wings of political parties including, United Russia, Communist Party of the Russian Federation, Liberal Democratic Party of Russia, People's Party of the Russian Federation, Social Democratic Party of Russia, leaders of 30 non-governmental organizations, young politics Dmitriy Gudkov, Alexey Rogozin, Alexey Navalny, Maria Gaidar, journalist Sergey Evdokimov, political scientist Pavel Svyatenkov and others.
-Under the Youth Public Chamber exists a board of trustees, which includes members of the Government of Russia, leaders of political parties, members of Public Chamber of Russia, and famous Russian politicians.
-It was announced, that by the means of this council, the Youth Public Chamber advances its own bills which influence government youth policy.

-The Youth Public Chamber implements national programs such as, The Youth City, SMS for Life.
+The Youth Public Chamber implements national programs such as The Youth City, SMS for Life.
 It also implements projects in the field of public health services, child protection, and youth public policy.

+Leaders and organisers

+The initiators of the Youth Public Chamber creation are leaders of youth wings of political parties including, United Russia, Communist Party of the Russian Federation, Liberal Democratic Party of Russia, People's Party of the Russian Federation, Social Democratic Party of Russia, leaders of 30 non-governmental organizations, young politics Dmitriy Gudkov, Alexey Rogozin, Alexei Navalny, Maria Gaidar, journalist Sergey Evdokimov, political scientist Pavel Svyatenkov and others.

+Under the Youth Public Chamber exists a board of trustees, which includes members of the Government of Russia, leaders of political parties, members of the Public Chamber of Russia, and famous Russian politicians.

+It was announced, that the Youth Public Chamber advances its own bills to influence government youth policy.

-Project concepts
+Project programs

 Youth Council of the Shanghai Cooperation Organisation

-Youth Council of the Shanghai Cooperation Organisation was founded at the initiative of the Youth Public Chamber and Russian Union of Youth and with support of the Russian Government in 2009.
-The Council is the advisory board at the organization.
+Youth Council of the Shanghai Cooperation Organisation was founded at the initiative of the Youth Public Chamber and Russian Union of Youth with the support of the Russian Government in 2009.
+The Council is the advisory board of the organization.
 It chairs all participating countries in rotation.
-Among the first specific projects under discussion is the creation of the youth camp on the lake Issyk Kul in Kirgizia.
+Among the first specific projects under discussion is the creation of the youth camp on lake Issyk Kul in Kirgizia.

-SMS for Life
+SMS for life

-This program provides free SMS-informing of young pregnant women about the pregnancy period.
-It is based on advice on healthy lifestyle for women in different stages of pregnancy, legal advice for future mothers, and advice on childcare during the first months of life.
-Medical recommendations were prepared by highly skilled experts of D.O.Ott scientific research institute of obstetrics and gynecology.
-The national program «SMS for life» was approved by the participants of the First International Congress of perinatal medicine, which was held in Moscow on 16.06.2011.
-Leading accoucheurs-gynecologists of the world highly appreciated the efficiency of the program and recommended it to be implemented at regional level.
+This program provides free SMS informing of young pregnant women about the pregnancy period.
+It is based on advice on healthy lifestyles for women in different stages of pregnancy, legal advice for future mothers, and advice on childcare during the first months of life.
+Medical recommendations were prepared by highly skilled experts of the D.O.Ott scientific research institute of Obstetrics and Gynaecology.
+The national program «SMS for Life» was approved by the participants of the First International Congress of perinatal medicine, which was held in Moscow on 16.06.2011.
+Leading accoucheurs-gynecologists of the world highly appreciated the efficiency of the program and recommended it to be implemented at the regional level.